kai-st/comm2216-docs-project/docs/export.md

 5. **Click** [ Save ].

     ![Select save](./assets/selectSave.png "Select save")

+!!!success
     After exporting your diagram, you gain a copy of your diagram that can easily be opened with any image software or pdf reader.